Building a New Nation

 After the Revolutionary War ended, what next?

-When Cornwallis was defeated at Yorktown, the questions about how the new United States of America should be shaped gained new importance.
+When Cornwallis was defeated at Yorktown, the questions about how the new United States of America should be shaped became vital to the new nation.
 No one was sure just exactly what this new nation should be.

 The Articles of Confederation, written early in the war, became the first form of government for the new nation.
 It was radically different than the Constitution that came later, but the states were deeply afraid of an overly-powerful monarch establish an empire.